chinzistor/StreamerQnA/README/config.md

 If you want to use the viewer's name in the response, use `%user`.
 By leaving this part empty, you'll disable all responses.

+If you'd like to remove a command, click the `Remove command` button next to the group's name.

+If you'd like to add a new command, on the bottom of the page you'll find an `Add new command` button, click that.

+Once you're done editing all your commands, click `Refresh commands` on the bottom of the page.

 ### Discord integration
 You can turn on Discord integration, here you'll see two options.
 Next to `Discord webhook` you should enter the webhook link you want to send the submissions to.